Loreinator/Shuffle-Move/README.txt

 	- Metal blocks are now fully simulated - they expire after 5 turns, and disappear after moves are chosen and before they are simulated.
 	- HP and Score visualization improvements
-	- You can now fill the board with your selected Paint by pressing Ctrl-F or clicking the item in the Board menu v0.3.19 - 2015-08-22
+	- You can now fill the board with your selected Paint by pressing Ctrl-F or clicking the item in the Board menu
+	- The roster panel can now be filtered by team. v0.3.19 - 2015-08-22
 	- Fix for settle taking a move away
 	- Team data checking and usage improved